 In your final year, you will deepen your knowledge and understanding of the subject through research-based modules.
 These modules are based around our academics’ current world-leading research and are all discussion-based, allowing you to rigorously engage with cutting-edge thought.
 Your practical work across the degree now culminates in either a collaborative 10-minute film or a written dissertation.

 This degree is designed with the interaction between theory and practical work at its core, giving you plenty of opportunities to develop both your critical and technical skills.
 You will be based in Minghella Studios, a purpose-built study environment that reflects the way in which we think about and teach film, theatre and television.
 Your practical work allows you to try out different production roles and develop a range of skills and techniques while also developing a strong academic knowledge of their histories and meanings.

-The Department of Film, Theatre & Television has a long and proud history of supporting collaborative work, and at every stage you will be encouraged to build your own knowledge and skills by working with fellow students, including those on our BA Film & Theatre and BA Theatre degrees.
+The Department of Film, Theatre & Television has a long and proud history of supporting collaborative work, and at every stage you will be encouraged to build your own knowledge and skills by working with fellow students on our BA Film & Theatre and BA Theatre & Performance degrees.

 Typical offerA Level BBB | IB 30 points overall

 Select Reading as your firm choice on UCAS and we will guarantee you a place if you achieve one grade lower than the published offer.